scarv/scarv-cpu/docs/pipeline.md

   - Waiting for data memory accesses to complete.
   - Waiting for slow multiply/divide operations to complete.

-Stages which forward values to dispatch and why:
+Stages which forward values to decode and why:
 - Execute - to prevent RAW hazards.
 - Writeback - to feed CSR and memory load values back into the pipe.